 How to Buy NFTs?

-Having understood what is NFT used for and its specific advantages over other cryptocurrencies, you might want to venture into buying NFTs.
-If yes, you will need to acquire some essential items before you can do that;
+Having understood what NFTs are used for and its specific advantages over other cryptocurrencies, you might want to venture into buying NFTs.
+If so, you will need to acquire some essential items before you do it:

 - You’ll need a digital wallet that allows you to store your NFTs and cryptocurrencies.

-- Then you will be able to move it from the exchange to your wallet of choice.
+- Once you’ve made your cryptocurrency purchase, you can move it from the exchange to your wallet.

-Keep in mind that most exchanges charge at least a percentage of your transaction as fees when you buy crypto.
+Bear in mind, that many exchanges charge a small percentage of your crypto purchase transaction as fees.

 Popular NFT Marketplaces